 How Virtru and Google Vault Data Support the eDiscovery Process

 Google Vault is a powerful eDiscovery tool, which provides good data protection for business off the shelf.
 It allows admins to search emails, chats and files throughout their domain, place holds to stop relevant information from being destroyed or changed, export documents and even audit user access.

 The problem is, Google Vault can only see what Google can see.
 Up until recently, if an organization added a secure email service application on top of Gmail, Vault would archive the encrypted emails — and then you’re pretty much back where you started.

 Now, Virtru’s Google Vault eDiscovery Support allows businesses to have the best of both worlds, with encrypted search.
 When users send a message with Virtru Gmail encryption, their Virtru server automatically creates tokens containing words from the email.
 An administrator can search for keywords, identify potentially relevant emails and decrypt messages within Vault.

 Encrypted messages stay protected (and search tokens are encrypted as well) so neither Virtru nor Google can read them.
 However, they can still be identified, read and exported as necessary by an authorized administrator, greatly simplifying the eDiscovery process.
-Organizations can continue to benefit from Virtru’s strong, data-centric encryption without the technical challenges this would normally pose to the eDiscovery process.
+Organizations can continue to benefit from Virtru’s strong, client-side encryption without the technical challenges this would normally pose to the eDiscovery process.

 Check out our Complete Guide to Email Encryption for G Suite to learn more about how Virtru keeps your Google domain secure without compromising functionality.